ncravino/SynthESP8266/README.md

 This code implements a very simple event sequencer and "instruments" to test the [Mozzi library](https://github.com/sensorium/Mozzi) with a I2S DAC, and also play with stereo and polyphony.

+## Notes

+- Beware of using speakers or headphones when testing new things, it's very easy to make very loud/harsh/high pitch sounds, especially if amplified: I used a small pc speaker for this.
+- Also ensure your hardware connections are correct to avoid damaging any equipment.
+- You may need to add a capacitor to reduce noise when using PWM.

 ## Context

 I used a WeMos D1 mini board with sound output on a PCM5102 I2S DAC (note: I2S != I2C).